garymajun/VisualStudio/docs/contributing/review-a-pull-request-in-visual-studio.md

 TODO: screenshot

 If the Pull Request is checked out, right clicking on a file on the **Changed Files** tree and selecting **Open File** will open the file for editing in Visual Studio.

-## Pulling Changes

-If a Pull Request is checked out and the author adds new commits to the branch, then the option will be given to pull the changes locally.
-This works both for Pull Requests from the same repository and from a fork.

-TODO: screenshot

-## Pushing Changes

-If you make commits locally to a Pull Request branch then you can push the changes to the remote branch.
-You can also do this from `git` itself or from the Visual Studio Team Explorer **Sync** view.

-> Note: for this to work with Pull Requests that come from forks, then you must be a maintainer on the repository and the Pull Request submitter must have checked [Allow edits from maintainers](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) when submitting the Pull Request.

-If there are remote changes to the pull request branch then they must be pulled before you can push your changes.